sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/filter_field_definition.rst

 These fields are displayed inside the filter box.
 They allow you to filter the list of entities by a number of different methods.

-A filter instance is always linked to a Form Type, there is 3 types availables :
+A filter instance is always linked to a Form Type, there are 3 types available :

   - sonata_type_filter_number  :  display 2 widgets, the operator ( >, >=, <= , <, =) and the value
   - sonata_type_filter_choice  :  display 2 widgets, the operator (yes and no) and the value